biosustain/co/README.rst

 **Co** is a Python library for altering annotated DNA sequences.
 It keeps track of components and lifts over feature annotations when a component is "mutated" by applying a series of mutations.
-With ``co`` you can build new consensus sequences for cloned organisms and follow changes to feature annotations within a lineage.
+With ``co`` you can build new consensus sequences for cloned organisms and trace changes to features within a lineage.

 For more information, check out the `Documentation <http://co.readthedocs.org/en/latest/>`_.